gagandeepahuja09/tech_articles/databases/apache_cassandra/notes.md

 * 3 is also the right number to start because, we require the majority in quorum.
 Failure domain ==> very low probability for 3 nodes to fail together.

 **How do reads work?
 What role does consistency level play?**
+* The partition key helps with going to a specific node (or its 2 replicas) out of a 1000 node cluster.
+* After reaching the partition key, it uses mechanisms like bloom filter and key caches to reduce the disk seeks.
+* It finds the SS table on disk.
+BigTable.
+* The coordinator needs to match with the read done on another node.
+They have to match with each other by timestamp.
+If the other node has incorrect data, the other nodes will correct that node.
+That is called *Read Repair*.
+* Spanner paper from Google: atomic clocks.
+* There is a lot of flexibility in many of the features in Cassandra.
+The same is true for handling time.
+It could be handled both at client side and server side.
+Time drift among clusters is a real issue and is handled with latest version of Linux Kernel.
+    (Not very clear on the time related discussion.)

+**W**